nevanscott/uxui0120/_lessons/ui-design.md

 unit: 2
 day: 12
 topics:
-  - color
+  - Color
-  - ui
+  - User Interface
-  - microcopy
+  - Microcopy
 description: |
   Exploration is key to creating beautiful user interfaces.
 We don't see design in our mind, we perceive it with our eyes, and interact with it with our hands.
 Until a possibility is down on paper or screen, it's not a possibility you've considered.
 Give yourself as many possibilities to choose from as you can.
 objectives: